 - Proper Care during laying and handling to avoid coating damage

-- Proper cleaning, priming, and field coating of joints and fittings
+- Proper cleaning, priming, and field coating of joints and pipe fittings

 - Thorough Inspection of the applied coating for any damage and proper repair